 Migration: what changes if you switch

-A founder who started by asking ChatGPT to do tasks weekly often outgrows that loop.
+A team that started by asking ChatGPT to do tasks weekly often outgrows that loop.
 Gravity is what replaces the typed prompt with a running agent.
 The chat is still useful for thinking.

 The biggest migration surprise tends to be how few jobs actually fit cleanly on either side.
 Most teams end up with a mix: a handful of recurring outcome-shaped jobs on Gravity, and a handful of category-specific jobs on ChatGPT.
 The fight between "all in on one tool" and "use the right tool for each job" rarely ends with "all in."
 Plan for the hybrid from day one and the migration is undramatic.